shvdiwnkozbw/Multi-Source-Sound-Localization/README.md

 ## Prepare Dataset

 The detailed preprocessing code and classification pseudo label generation can be referred to ```./prepare_data``` and ```./mobile_crnn/generate_data.py```.
 The pseudo labels for images are similar to the audio, but replace the model with ImageNet pretrained backbones, and use ```./utils/cluster_v3.npy``` for aggregation.
 And it is also practical to use the same pseudo labels for both images and audios, since the ImageNet labels cannot be well aligned with 7 general categories in AudioSet, introducing extra noise.
 There is only slight difference in the choice of label assignment.
-For datasets like AudioSet, directly using videos tags as classification labels.
+For datasets like AudioSet, directly use videos tags as classification labels.

 #### SoundNet-Flickr Dataset